selkhlifi/carrefour-eshop/README.md

 1. Import the `carrefour-eshop.postman_collection.json` file into Postman.
 2. Ensure the Spring Boot application is running locally on `http://localhost:8080`.
-3. Use the collection to send requests to the different endpoints, such as adding items to the cart or placing an order.
+3. Use the collection to send requests to the different endpoints, such as adding items to the cart, placing an order, or generating a JWT token using the /api/v1/auth endpoint.

 ### API Documentation